mdnihazz/ExcelR_DataScience_Assignments/README.md

 # Assignments
-In this repository i upload my assignments
+In this repository i upload assignments of ExcelR